More spending challenges to come, warns Mark Drakeford

 Earlier this week, Wales' education minister said Plaid Cymru had refused to release money for holiday meals from the budget set aside for the cooperation agreement between Plaid and Labour.

-Asked if a U-turn would be possible if Plaid changed its stance, Mr Drakeford said: "Even if money was miraculously to appear at this stage, it wouldn't be able to do things in this school holidays.
+Asked if a U-turn would be possible if Plaid changed its stance, Mr Drakeford said the money set aside for the cooperation deal is "ringfenced" and "even if money was miraculously to appear at this stage, it wouldn't be able to do things in this school holidays".

-"You have to pay staff, you have to open kitchens, you have to have food ordered in advance.
-It couldn't be done for this holiday."
+"You have to pay staff, you have to open kitchens, you have to have food ordered in advance," he said.

 £900m 'less'